Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 with a rudimentary knowledge of English (as you might have guessed from my earlier posts or perhaps my [videos](https://www.youtube.com/watch?v=zp_beYoKiSo), I'm not a native speaker), I suddenly noticed that there are two more games in the list than I knew about.
-It's safe to say that I was terribly excited, I mean, I loved AO and AE, they were basically my favorite games at the time, I kept binging them and now there is two more?
+It's safe to say that I was terribly excited, I mean, I loved AO and AE, they were basically my favorite games at the time.
+I kept binging them and now there is two more?
 Awesome! --- Or at least that's what I thought at the time.

-Now, I'll be honest, even at the time (we're speaking close to a decade at this point), I wasn't terribly impressed by what I've seen.
+Now, I'll be honest: even at the time (we're speaking close to a decade at this point), I wasn't terribly impressed by what I've seen.
 Munch looked 'janky' and didn't seem to have the same atmosphere as the older games did.
-Because of this and my lack of lunch money that I could waste on things like this, I soon let go of my interested in both Munch and Stranger, until the time I rejoined the fandom, many years later.
+Because of this and my lack of lunch money that I could waste on things like this, I soon let go of my interest in both Munch and Stranger; until the time I rejoined the fandom, many years later.
 Even then, it took me a good two years of sticking around to finally give it a go... and oh dear lord it wasn't pretty.

 ## The Technicalities

-I have since been informed several times, that the game's PC ports are a mess (though, it's not like [other versions](https://twitter.com/Stitchlips25/status/1295654548250349568) of the game aren't bug-ridden), but still this was the way I experienced the game, so this is how I can describe it.
-I don't own any (working) consoles - and frankly wouldn't want to give out money just to try a slightly better version of this game -, so the HD PC version of the game will have to make do.
-Especially since most of the issues I'll bring up simply stem from the design itself and not from the atrocious bugs the game is riddled with.
+I have since been informed several times that the game's PC ports are a mess (though, it's not like [other versions](https://twitter.com/Stitchlips25/status/1295654548250349568) of the game aren't bug-ridden); but still this was the way I experienced the game, so this is how I can describe it.
+I don't own any (working) consoles - and frankly wouldn't want to give out money just to try a slightly better version of this game -, so the HD PC version of the game will have to make do; especially since most of the issues I'll bring up simply stem from the design itself and not from the atrocious bugs the game is riddled with.

 ### The Graphics